-Funded by a large strategic grant from MK Community Foundation and the National Lottery, his 3-year project will create a new broad-based alliance of faith, education and other community organisations, to tackle together the social issues faced by residents in Fishermead estate.
+Funded by a large strategic grant from MK Community Foundation and the National Lottery 2020-23, this project aimed to create a new broad-based alliance of faith, education and other community organisations, to tackle together the social issues faced by residents in Fishermead estate.

-Born of the existing Citizens:mk alliance and raised on its best practice, Fishermead Citizens Alliance (FCA) will use its relational power to connect directly with individuals and institutions which have power over residents’ lives.
-The campaigns will be driven by the interests of Fishermead residents, not outside experts.
-The experience of positive action will increase integration and social cohesion on the estate.
+Born of the existing Citizens:mk alliance, it was hoped that a Fishermead Citizens Alliance (FCA) would use relational power to connect directly with the individuals and institutions which have power over residents’ lives.
+The campaigns would be driven by the interests of Fishermead residents, not outside experts.
+The experience of positive action would increase integration and social cohesion on the estate.

-External evaluation will be carried out by The Open University and disseminated across the 15 chapters of Citizens UK, to inform and inspire other models of estate-based community organising in other cities and areas, including MK’s Lakes Estate.
+External evaluation was carried out by The Open University to inform and inspire other models of ‘hyperlocal’ estate-based community organising in other cities and areas, including MK’s Lakes Estate.